Header Banner

-How To: Turn down an invitation
+How to Turn down an invitation

-Turn down an invitation
+"How to Turn down an invitation" cover image

 With careful wording you can avoid lying and still avoid going to something that you just don't want to attend.
 Even without a good excuse you can politely decline without hurting anyone's feelings or ending up in an embarrassing situation.